Restoring isotropy in a three-dimensional lattice model: The Ising universality class: Finite size scaling study

 In the case of fit 3 we get $\epsilon_3 \approx 5$, where the error bar is smaller than 1 only for $L_{min} \le 9$.
 We should be cautious in interpreting this result, since it is essentially based only on a few small lattice sizes that discriminate fit 2 and fit 3.
 Certainly we can not exclude a correction with a smaller correction exponent and a small amplitude.

 In the figures below we show data points for a $p$-value $p > 0.01$ only.
 Corresponding to the $\chi^2$/d.o.f. discussed above, $p$ gets rapidly larger than this value, with increasing $L_{min}$.

 In Fig. \ref{ZaZpcor} we give our numerical results for the amplitude of the correction $\propto L^{-\omega_{NR}}$ of $Z_a/Z_p$.
 We find that it is compatible with zero.
 For comparison, we have reanalyzed the data of \cite{MHcritical} for the Blume-Capel model at $q_3=0$ for $D=0.641$, $0.655$, and $\ln 2$.
-We used the final estimates of the fixed point values of the dimensionless quantities obtained her as input, taking into account their covariances.
+We used the final estimates of the fixed point values of the dimensionless quantities obtained here as input, taking into account their covariances.
 As estimate of the amplitude of the correction $\propto L^{-\omega_{NR}}$ of $Z_a/Z_p$ we find $d=-0.047(5)$.
 In the case of the other three quantities it is impossible to disentangle the correction $\propto L^{-\omega_{NR}}$ from the analytic background of the magnetization.

-In Fig. \ref{Dsplot} we plot the estimates of $D^*$ for the three different fits as a function of $L_{min}$.
-The final result is chosen such that it is consistent with the estimates obtained from the three fits for some interval of $L_{min}$.
-The error bar is chosen such that for $10 \le L_{min} \le 18$ the results of all three fits are covered.
-As our final result we quote
+In Fig. \ref{Dsplot} we plot the estimates of $-D^*$ obtained by the three different fits as a function of $L_{min}$.
+We quote as final result

+The central value and the error bar are chosen such that for $10 \le L_{min} \le 18$ the results of the three fits, including their error bars, are covered.

 In Fig. \ref{ZaZpS} we plot our estimates of $(Z_a/Z_p)^*$ obtained by using fits 1, 2, and 3.
-Our final result is taken from fit 1 for $L_{min} =11$ up to $20$.
-The error bar is chosen such that up to $L_{min}=18$ the results of all three fits are covered.
-As our final result we quote
+The value of our final result is determined by fit 1 for $L_{min} =11$ up to $20$.
+The error bar is chosen such that up to $L_{min}=18$ the results, including their error bars, of all three fits are covered.
+We quote